ZhiLiu724/ZhiLiu724.github.io/_pages/about.md

-Outside of office, you will most likely find me hiking, rock climbing, or taking photos of the beautiful world around me.
+Outside of office, I enjoy spending time in nature.
 If you are interested in the theory of optimization algorithms and mathematics of data science, check out some amazing work by my partner [Tao](https://taotolojiang.github.io/).